- 28 Jul 2020

 About the Authors

-Astha is a Senior Resident Fellow working in the area of Corporate Law and Financial Regulation.
-Her research interests include company law, corporate governance and financial regulation.
+Astha was a Senior Resident Fellow working in the area of Corporate Law and Financial Regulation.
 She completed her B.A.,LL.B.
 (Hons.) from the NALSAR University of Law in 2014 and her LL.M from the University of Cambridge in 2015.
-She has served as an editor of the NALSAR Student Law Review and the Cambridge Journal of International and Comparative Law.
-Prior to joining Vidhi, she was an associate at AZB & Partners, Mumbai.

 SEBI’s Consultation Paper on Regulation of Independent Directors: An Assessment